 If you back off the gain, you can absolutely get modern rock tones out of the Dracarys.
 Still, we would strongly recommend it for people who tend to play heavier genres.
 This pedal will chug and djent beautifully, sounding huge yet still very articulate.

-Bottom Line: Much more than a fancy Metal Zone, this is one of the finest high gain distortion pedals we've had the pleasure to test.
+Bottom Line: This is one of the finest high gain distortion pedals we've had the pleasure to test.
 It's super easy to dial in and the EQ controls are very useful.
 For sweet sounding modern, high gain distortion, we wholeheartedly recommend trying out the Wampler Dracarys.